georgesung/ssd_tensorflow_traffic_sign_detection/README.md

 * `python train.py`
   * This trains the SSD model
 * `python inference.py -m demo`
+  * This will take the images from sample_images, annotate them, and display them on screen
+* To run predictions on your own images and/or videos, use the `-i` flag in inference.py (see the code for more details)
+  * Note the model severly overfits at this time

 ## Differences between original SSD implementation
 Obivously, we are only detecting certain traffic signs in this implementation, whereas the original SSD implemetation detected a greater number of object classes in the PASCAL VOC and MS COCO datasets.
 Other notable differences are: